Haworthia cuspidata Haw.

 Star Window Plant

 The authenticity and origin of this succulent are debated by botanists.
-Lately is synonymized with Haworthia cymbiformis var. cymbiformis, but some botanists argue that it is an old hybrid between Haworthia cymbiformis and Haworthia retusa.
+Lately was synonymized with Haworthia cymbiformis var. cymbiformis, but some botanists argue that it is an old hybrid between Haworthia cymbiformis and Haworthia retusa.

 Haworthia cuspidata, also known as Haworthia x cuspidata, is a small succulent that forms rosettes of bright green leaves marked with darker green translucent areas near the apex.
 The individual rosettes grow up to 4 inches (10 cm) in diameter and offset freely to form a dense clump.
 Leaves are fleshy, thick, and pointed at the tips.
 They are shorter and thicker than those of Haworthia cymbiformis.
 Flowers are white with brownish-green veins and appear in summer on a slender, up to 8 inches (20 cm) tall inflorescence.

 How to Grow and Care for Haworthia cuspidata